CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 Your job will open an ssh server when set the environment variable `SSH_SERVER=1`.

 The ssh server is configured to run on port 22 of the container.
-With RunAI, you can forward a local port on your machine to this port on the container.
+With Run:ai, you can forward a local port on your machine to this port on the container.

 That is, when your container is up, run